spatialaudio/digital-signal-processing-lecture/README.md

 # Digital Signal Processing

-This repository contains the lecture notes to the masters course [Digital Signal Processing](http://www.int.uni-rostock.de/Digitale-Signalverarbeitung.48.0.html), [Institute of Communications Engineering](http://www.int.uni-rostock.de/), Universität Rostock.
+This repository contains the lecture notes to the masters course [Digital Signal Processing](http://www.int.uni-rostock.de/Digitale-Signalverarbeitung.48.0.html) read by Sascha Spors, [Institute of Communications Engineering](http://www.int.uni-rostock.de/), Universität Rostock.
 The notes are provided in the form of [Jupyter](https://jupyter.org/) notebooks using IPython 3 as [Open Educational Resource](https://de.wikipedia.org/wiki/Open_Educational_Resources) (ORE).

 The lecture notes are currently under heavy development.
 New units will be added throughout the winter 2015/16.
 Feel free to contact me if you find errors, or have questions and suggestions via <mailto:Sascha.Spors@uni-rostock.de>.